pyca/bcrypt/README.rst

     $ pip install bcrypt

-Note that bcrypt should build very easily on Linux provided you have a C compiler, headers for Python (if you're not using pypy), and headers for the libffi libraries available on your system.
+Note that bcrypt should build very easily on Linux provided you have a C compiler and a Rust compiler (the minimum supported Rust version is 1.56.0).

 For Debian and Ubuntu, the following command will ensure that the required dependencies are installed:

 .. code:: bash

-    $ sudo apt-get install build-essential libffi-dev python-dev
+    $ sudo apt-get install build-essential cargo

 For Fedora and RHEL-derivatives, the following command will ensure that the required dependencies are installed:

 .. code:: bash

-    $ sudo yum install gcc libffi-devel python-devel
+    $ sudo yum install gcc cargo

 For Alpine, the following command will ensure that the required dependencies are installed:

 .. code:: bash

-    $ apk add --update musl-dev gcc libffi-dev
+    $ apk add --update musl-dev gcc cargo

 Alternatives